muonius/msdv-compform/README.md

 This is the summary of my course study of Computational Form at Parsons' Data Visualization MS porgram in Spring 2022.
 This course is a life changer for me and as a twice Mastered graduate student, I still think it is the best class I have ever taken in my life.
 This course is taught by Justin Bakse.
 He also created a "textbook" [site](https://compform.net/) to accompany the teaching.

-I learned the following creative coding concepts and techniques
+I learned the following creative coding concepts and techniques:

 - Random
 - Noise, Perlin Noise, Noise Loop